makersacademy/rps-challenge/README.md

 # RPS Challenge: Rōnin Badge Test

+Welcome to the Rock Paper Scissors challenge.

+The purpose of the project was to understand the flow of sinatra.

+There are several classes used to make the game work;
+Game.rb - controls the game and gives the result Player.rb - Creates a player class
+Computer.rb - Creates a computer that randomly generates a result.

+rps_web - is the controller

+Then there is a variety of erb files.

+Gemfile should have all the required gems which were then bundle installed.

+To get the css stylesheet working i had to add a layout.erb file and then add the stylesheet.css to a public folder.

+Below are the instructions i followed.

 Instructions
 -------
 * Challenge time: Friday, the entire day + the weekend if you need it